-Name(s) in the IUPAC nomenclature or other international chemical name(s) Tellurium dioxide Other names (usual name, trade name, abbreviation) $(oxo-\lambda^4$ -tellanyl)one ISO common name (if available and appropriate) Not applicable EC number (if available and appropriate) 231-193-1 EC name (if available and appropriate) Tellurium dioxide CAS number (if available) 7446-07-3 Other identity code (if available) - Molecular formula TeO 2 Structural formula O Te O SMILES notation (if available) [O=[Te]=O] Molecular weight or molecular weight range 159.598 Information on optical activity and typical ratio of (stereo) isomers (if applicable and appropriate) - Description of the manufacturing process and identity of the source (for UVCB substances only) - Degree of purity (%) (if relevant for the entry in Annex VI) -
+Name(s) in the IUPAC nomenclature or other international chemical name(s) Tellurium Other names (usual name, trade name, abbreviation) Tellurium, elemental Tellurium, metallic ISO common name (if available and appropriate) Not applicable EC number (if available and appropriate) 236-813-4 EC name (if available and appropriate) Tellurium CAS number (if available) 13494-80-9 Other identity code (if available) - Molecular formula Те Structural formula Те SMILES notation (if available) [Te] Molecular weight or molecular weight range 127.6 g/mol Information on optical activity and typical ratio of (stereo) isomers (if applicable and appropriate) - Description of the manufacturing process and identity of the source (for UVCB substances only) - Degree of purity (%) (if relevant for the entry in Annex VI) -

-Tellurium dioxide can exist in different crystalline structures.
-Under normal conditions a yellow orthorhombic (tellurite) and a colourless tetragonal form (paratellurite or alpha-TeO2) can exist (Champarnaud-Mesjard et al., 2000; Thomas, 1988; Wells, 1995).
-Also amorphous forms (Dewan et al., 2008) as well as nano-tellurium dioxide are known (Arab et al., 2017).
+The normal form of Tellurium which is stable at atmospheric pressure is the hexagonal (metallic) structure (Wells, 1995).
+High pressure forms, which are stable at 40-70 kbar or above (Wells, 1995) are of no relevance in this context.
+Also amorphous forms (Brodsky et al., 1972; Ichikawa, 1974; Pattyn and Bukshpan, 1986) as well as nano tellurium are known (Liu et al., 2016; Zare et al., 2017).
 The registration dossier does not specify the crystalline structure of the substance covered by the dossier.
 Crystalline structures of the test items used in the different toxicological studies were also not provided.
-Based on the information on granulometry, which states that the median particle size of the submission substance is about 18 μ m, it can reasonably be assumed that nano tellurium dioxide is not covered by the registration dossier.
-For some studies confidential details on the colour of the test material give an indication on the crystalline structure of the registrant, only one crystalline form of TeO2 is marketed and this form has also been used in the studies.
-Considering this, and in the absence of any knowledge on possible differences regarding toxicological properties of the different crystalline structures of tellurium dioxide, it is assumed that the effects observed in the toxicological studies are representative for tellurium dioxide.
+Based on the information on granulometry, which states that the median particle size of the submission substance is about 77 μ m, it can reasonably be assumed that nano tellurium is not covered by the registered substance.
+In the absence of any knowledge on possible differences regarding toxicological properties of the different crystalline structures of tellurium it is assumed that the effects observed in the toxicological studies are representative for tellurium, irrespective of the crystalline structure.